lowrycito/handbook/pages/study-manual-general-handbook.md

       * 8.1.1.
 PurposeThis chapter contains information for leaders of elders and high priests.
       * 8.1.2.
 Membership in the Elders QuorumThis chapter contains information for leaders of elders and high priests.
       * 8.1.3.
 Adapting to Local NeedsThis chapter contains information for leaders of elders and high priests.
     * 8.2.
-Participating in the Work of Salvation and Exaltation
+Participating in God’s Work of Salvation and Exaltation

       * 8.2.
-Participating in the Work of Salvation and ExaltationThis chapter contains information for leaders of elders and high priests.
+Participating in God’s Work of Salvation and ExaltationThis chapter contains information for leaders of elders and high priests.
       * 8.2.1.
 Living the Gospel of Jesus ChristThis chapter contains information for leaders of elders and high priests.
       * 8.2.2.
 Caring for Those in NeedThis chapter contains information for leaders of elders and high priests.
       * 8.2.3.
 Inviting All to Receive the GospelThis chapter contains information for leaders of elders and high priests.